According to a report, more than half of connected medical and other Internet of Things (IoT) devices in hospitals are vulnerable to cybercrimes.

 The findings showed IV pumps, which make up 38 percent of a hospital’s typical healthcare IoT footprint, are the most common healthcare IoT devices.

-If exploited by hackers, 73 percent of the IV pumps can jeopardize patient safety, data confidentiality, or service availability, the report said.
+The report said that 73 percent of the IV pumps can jeopardize patient safety, data confidentiality, or service availability if exploited by hackers.

 A third of bedside healthcare IoT devices, the devices closest to patient care that patients most depend on for optimal health outcomes, also have an identified critical risk.

-Further, most healthcare IoT devices are used regularly, making them difficult to securely update.
+Further, most healthcare IoT devices are used regularly, making them difficult to update securely.